ehuggz1/physics-rubrics/AG_JIRAs/Epic-2-AI-Development/CC-014-Setup-Google-AI.md

 ## Description

-Configure Google Cloud Platform project, enable necessary APIs, set up authentication, and establish development and production environments for Gemini 3.0 access.
+Configure Google Cloud Platform project and enable Vertex AI/AI Studio as the **Runtime API Provider** for the deployed application.
+This is distinct from the AntiGravity IDE used for development.

 ---